BusraRafa/petShop/README.md

 3. Set up the necessary environment to run PHP and MySQL.
 4. Open the project in a local server environment.

-## Contribution
-Feel free to fork the repository and submit pull requests for any improvements.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.